pnnl/fieryfuture/README.md

     - make_map_matrix.py: Create a matrix of values for mapping from output of prediction model.
 + results_and_analysis:
     - results.ipynb: Digests results from allruns/ to find best performing models and associated metrics
-    - allruns/: Files recording performance of all model runs
+    - allruns/: CSV files recording cross validation, test performance, and hyper parameters of all model runs.
-    - dnn_training/: training results for best performing DNN models
-    - pics/: plots
     - predictions: Predictions for all best performing models for all data subsets.
 Numpy arrays with shape=(number_data_points, 4):
         + index 1: data point unique id
         + index 2: data point ground truth cheatgrass coverage estimate
         + index 3: model prediction for probability < 2% cheatgrass coverage
         + index 4: model prediction for probability >= 2% cheatgrass coverage
-    - plot_roc.py: Plot roc curves
-    - plot_training.py: Plot DNN training curves
 + idxs:
-    - cross_val_idxs.npy: Indexes for cross validation split of 80% of the field data
+    - cross_val_idxs.npy: Indexes for 5-fold cross validation split of 80% of the field data
     - test_idxs.npy: Indexes for held out test data.

 ## Abstract